Canadian Forces Drug Control Program: Deterrent testing

 This testing scheme would allow Commanding Officers to order tests on a random basis.
 Its focus is to deter use of drugs by allowing random seizure of urine samples.
 The test results from these samples could be used in administrative proceedings.

 Safety-sensitive testing

 The stated aim of this testing is to randomly detect drug use on the part of those who are in positions that may affect safety.
 This type has been constitutionally tested and is sound under certain conditions.

 Incident-related testing

-If drug use is believed to have occurred in relation to an accident or incident and there is not sufficient time to conduct an investigation before the drug in use could be metabolised within the body such that its use could not be detected, Commanding Officer's are authorized to order a test.
+If drug use is believed to have occurred in relation to an accident or incident and there is not sufficient time to conduct an investigation before the drug in use could be metabolised within the body such that its use could not be detected, Commanding Officers are authorized to order a test.
 The focus of the policy is on discerning all factors that caused an incident and promoting safety; the results from a urine test cannot be used at disciplinary proceedings.